daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Monopolies; price discrimination as an imperfect remedy (NS ch.
 11.2-4; supplemental readings)

-This is the polar opposite *market structure* to *perfect competition*; a monopoly is a single firm that exclusively dominated a particular industry.
-It will tend to produce less and charge more than would be socially optimal, Yielding a 'deadweight loss' (i.e., 'DWL').
+This is the polar opposite market structure to *perfect competition*; a monopoly is a single firm that exclusively dominated a particular industry.
+It will tend to produce less and charge more than would be socially optimal, yielding a 'deadweight loss' (aka 'DWL').

  'Price discrimination' is (more or less) when a firm charges different prices to different consumers; this can reduce (or increase) the 'deadweight loss' of monopoly, as we will learn.